Western Veil Nebula

 Image Processing

-This image of the Western Veil Nebula was photographed from a friends house out in the country with darker skies than I am used to from the backyard.
+This image of the Western Veil Nebula was photographed from a friend’s house out in the country with darker skies than I am used to from the backyard.
 The toughest part about processing this image of the Western Veil Nebula was reducing the brightness of the stars that surround the nebula.
 NGC 6960 is located in a very dense area of the Cygnus constellation.

 An unprocessed single 4-minute exposure of NGC 6960

 Because the surface brightness of the Veil is relatively low, you must stretch the data in the nebulosity to create the contrast between it and the starry background.
-I use the “make stars smaller” action found in Noel Carboni’s Astronomy Tools Action Set, and ran the image through multiple iterations of this command.
+I used the “make stars smaller” action found in Noel Carboni’s Astronomy Tools Action Set, and ran the image through multiple iterations of this command.

 It is helpful to mask the nebula while performing this action so you do not lose detail in the object itself.